dms-viz/dms-viz-docs/preparing-data/command-line-api/index.md

   `<string>`

   A space-delimited string of chain names that correspond to the chains in your PDB structure that correspond to the reference sites in your data (i.e., `'C F M G J P'`).
-This is only necesary if your PDB structure contains chains that you do not have site- and mutation-level measurements for.
+This is only necessary if your PDB structure contains chains that lack site- and mutation-level measurements.

 - ### `--excluded-chains`